-Claim: U.S. sniper, asked what he feels when he shoots an al-Qaeda member, replies: "Recoil."
+Claim: A U.S. sniper, asked what he feels when he shoots an al-Qaeda member, replied: "Recoil."

 Origins: We like our heroes larger than life, as this anecdote shows.